 The sound is created by blowing air into a small mouthpiece.
 The underside of the mouthpiece contains a small and very thin piece of cane (a species of bamboo).
 This piece of cane is called a reed.
-As you blow air into the mouthpiece, the reed vibrates back and forth, creating the sound that travels through the clarinet.
+As air is blown into the mouthpiece, the reed vibrates back and forth, creating the sound that travels through the clarinet.

-Different notes are played by pressing your fingers on the correct keys.
+Different notes are played by pressing fingers on the correct keys.

-Note: Reeds do wear out after repeated use (a few weeks, on average), and can break easily if not properly cared for, so clarinet players are smart to carry a supply of extra reeds.
+Note: Reeds do wear out after repeated use (a few weeks, on average), and can break easily if not properly cared for.
+It is recommended to carry extra reeds.